YussufMohmaud/algorithmic-art/README.md

 ### Run-Length Encoder

-Element values and symmetrical colors for a row in a 7x7 image
+Element values and symmetrical colors for a row in a mxn image

 ![](elements.PNG)